2013 Tabasco train derailment: Background

-The freight train, transporting corn, cement, and minerals from Arriaga to Lechería railway station was known to have carried 400,000 to 500,000 illegal migrants from Central America heading to the United States, as boarding the train allowed migrants to avoid Mexican immigration checkpoints and detention centers.
+The freight train, transporting corn, cement, and minerals from Arriaga to Lechería railway station, was known for carrying migrants from Central America to the United States, as freighthopping on the train allowed migrants to avoid Mexican immigration checkpoints and detention centers.

 Accident

-The freight train derailed around 3:00 am on Sunday, as 8 of the 12 cars were overturned.
+The freight train derailed around 3:00 am on Sunday, 25 August 2013, when 8 of the 12 cars were overturned.

 Aftermath

 Ambulances were unable to reach the area due to the difficult terrain.
 At least 12 were confirmed dead by the end of August after the removal of the train remnants.
-The cause of the accident is believed to be caused by the shifted tracks caused by the hard rain.
+The accident is believed to have been caused by the shifted tracks caused by the hard rain.

-In 2014, train operators have banned passengers from traveling on the train.
+In 2014, train operators banned passengers from traveling on the train.